jasonpeacock/websites/jasonpeacock.markdown/content/software/small-changes/index.md

 [^done_done_done]:
 Coded, reviewed, tested, documented, and released.

 You failed to release the feature; it goes back into the backlog to be re-prioritized for the next sprint.
 If you're lucky, you'll continue working on it in the next sprint and hopefully release it then.
-If not, the feature slowly rots on its own branch and will require extra work to bring up-to-date before it can be completed.
+If not, the feature slowly rots on its own branch and will require extra work to bring it back up-to-date[^rebase] before it can be completed.

+[^rebase]:
+`git rebase`, etc.

 ## What went wrong

 [Every sprint]{.newthought} starts with the best intentions.

 The feature was developed in isolation[^feature_branch] and prepared for a *big bang*[^big_bang] release.
-After approval the changes merged to `master` and released.
+After approval the changes were merged to `master` and released.

 [^feature_branch]:
 Usually on a feature branch.